qunfengdong/DCN/README.md

 		Show this help message and exit
 ```

-* Example of meta file:
+* Meta file should be tab separated with header.
+The first column is the disease ID (should be consistant with the disease ID you have in the EMR file), and second column is the disease name.
+Example of meta file:

 | ID | Name          |
 |----|---------------|